-- All users must be using the paid Studio version of DaVinci Resolve. - All users must be connected to a properly configured Remote Database Server.
-This Remote Database Server can be on one of the actively used DaVinci Resolve workstations, or it can be another computer on your network that simply hosts shared projects, but it should be on a computer that is never shut down or put to sleep, to prevent projects suddenly becoming unavailable. - All machines participating in a collaborative workflow must be on the same network, and shared projects should use media on some type of fast storage area network (SAN), with each owner and collaborator connected to that SAN so the projects being collaborated on are linked to the same media.
+- All users must be using the paid Studio version of DaVinci Resolve. - All users must be working on a project that's been saved on a properly configured Remote Database Server.
+This Remote Database Server can be on one of the actively used DaVinci Resolve workstations, or it can be another computer on your network that simply hosts shared projects, but it should be on a computer that is never shut down or put to sleep, to prevent projects suddenly becoming unavailable. - All machines participating in a collaborative workflow must be networked.
+They can be on the same local area network (LAN), but you can also connect computers on different subnets. - Shared projects should ideally use media on some type of fast storage area network (SAN), with each collaborator connected to that SAN so that every workstation that's connected to the project being collaborated on has direct access to the same media.
 In a pinch, shared volumes over a network will work, but proper SANs will provide significant performance benefits.

-For more information on setting up a Database Server, see Chapter 84, "Managing Databases and Database Servers."
+For more information on setting up a Database Server, see Chapter 147, "Managing Databases and Project Servers."